Quick Summary

 In 1192, he vanquished the Rajputs with an army force of over 1 Lakh soldiers.
 This victory simplified the course of future Mughal rule in India.
 Tarain joined his previous accomplishments of Delhi and Ajmer capture.
 He proceeded to claim Bulandshahr, Aligarh, and Meerut.
 In 1193, he capitalized the city of Delhi.

-Here comes the most sought-after and dead-ended question revolving around Ghori.
+Here comes the most sought-after and dead-end question revolving around Ghori.
 Anonymous assassins killed Ghori.
 He was retreating to Ghanzi when a group of assassins ambushed him.
 Muhammad Ghori’s death date is on March 15, 1205.
 Retreat to Ghanzi was one of the many possible scenarios it is believed he died in.
 According to this, he was killed while praying to his faith after sunset.
 This supposedly took place in Dhamiad, present-day Pakistan.
 A less popular version suggests that he was stabbed in his bed.

 Jats joined forces with the Rajputs in the first battle of Tarain.
 A Dahima Jat, Chand Ram, was his commander.
 The Jats crushed Ghori’s troops and succeeded in landing injuries.
 When Muhammad of Ghori returned and took the win, the Jats were furious.
 These pent-up feelings of humiliation and revenge grew over time.
 Jatwan’s influence on Jats led them to defeat Hansi in 1193.
 In 1205, Khokar Jats fought against Muhammad Ghori at Dhamyak.
 This battle near Lahore was Ghori’s ultimate downfall.